hxidrix/Automated-Salary-Slips-Sheets/README.md

 # Automated Salary Sheet and Payslip Generator in Excel

 This project was developed to automate the salary calculation process for an organization with a large number of employees.
-Using Excel, the system facilitates the calculation of salaries, deductions, bonuses, taxes, and overtime.
-The project includes three interconnected worksheets: **Attendance**, **Salary Sheet**, and **Payslip Generator**, each performing a crucial role in streamlining payroll management.
+Using Excel, the system facilitates the calculation of salaries, deductions, bonuses, taxes and overtime.
+The project includes three interconnected worksheets: **Attendance**, **Salary Sheet** and **Payslip Generator**, each performing a crucial role in streamlining payroll management.

 ## 1. Attendance Worksheet:
 The **Attendance** worksheet is designed to track daily attendance for each employee over the course of the month.
 The key features of this worksheet include: